The Problem

 I’m already dead inside about this act of ignoring.

-But I have to ignore anyway (if I want to get to my true response, which is to not check the timer.
+But I have to ignore anyway (if I want to get my true response out there, which is to not check the timer because I paid attention while I set it and therefore don’t need to check it.

 So start ignoring the delay by focusing on

 mechanically moving (my focus) on to what I want to do without checking the time.
-After all, I set the timer to not check the time.
+After all, I set the timer in order to not check the time.

 Step 3